While we have expanded our use of telehealth for many appointments, we are still safely seeing patients in person as needed.

 What should I expect during a virtual appointment?

-With telehealth, you can talk with your provider in real time from the comfort of your home.
-During your telehealth appointment, your provider will:
+With virtual care, you can talk with your provider in real time from the comfort of your home.
+During your virtual appointment, your provider will:

 - Talk with you about your symptoms and conditions